Toggle Navigation

 Ability to Fund.
 The Lead Applicant must declare at application and provide evidence during the pre-award due diligence checks that they can fund the first three month claim period and ongoing contributions for claiming quarterly in arrears.

 Ethics.
 The Lead Applicant must declare ethical requirements and provide the name of the University and Lead Academic for processing ethical approval at application stage.
 The letter of support from the academic should include confirmation that ethical approval can be achieved within the required timeframe.
-A letter of confirmation after award, during the Project Initiation Phase will be required to demonstrate that ethical requirements have been met.
+A letter of confirmation after award, ideally during the Project Initiation Phase, will be required to demonstrate that ethical requirements have been met.
+For projects involving a vulnerable population, a date can be set for the achievement of ethics, where payments cannot be claimed until this is met.

 Conflict of Interest.
 Individuals who are an investigator on EPIC Futures NI are not eligible to apply for this funding.
 However, other individuals within their respective organisations are eligible to apply, with a strict conflict of interest process being followed during review and assessment processes.